sharmak/reading/forecasting.md

  - Residual Diagnostic
   - The residuals from a regression model are calculated as the difference between the actual values and the fitted values: ei=yi−y^i.
   - Each residual is the unpredictable component of the associated observation.
+  - Scatterplots of residuals against predictors
+  - Scatterplot of residuals against fitted values
+  - Autocorrelation in the residuals
+    - you should look at an ACF plot of the residuals.
+This will reveal if there is any autocorrelation in the residuals (suggesting that there is information that has not been accounted for in the model).
+    - Durbin-Watson test is used to test the hypothesis that there is no lag one autocorrelation in the residuals.
+    - If there is no autocorrelation, the Durbin-Watson distribution is symmetric around 2.
+    - A small p-value indicates there is significant autocorrelation remaining in the residuals.
+  - Histogram of residuals